kristiania-pg6301-2023/pg6301-frontend-programming/README.md

 * File > Settings > Languages & Frameworks > JavaScript > Prettier
   * Select the prettier installation (if not done automatically)
   * Check "On reformat action" and "On save" to automatically run Prettier
 * Open a `package.json`-file and right-click on the editor.
-Select the option "Apply Prettier Formatting Rules"
+Select the option "Apply Prettier Code Style Rules"

 **Tip:** The Apply Prettier Formatting Rules action seems to be broken with prettier 3.0+.
 A workaround is to temporarily downgrade prettier:

 1. `npm install prettier@2`
-2. Right-click and select "Apply Prettier Formatting Rules"
+2. Right-click and select "Apply Prettier Code Style Rules"
 3. `npm install prettier@latest`

 ## Jest